 If you’ve weighed your options and feel you have viable grounds to contest a loved one’s will, your first step is to enlist the help of a legal professional in your area to begin the process.
 As we mentioned before, time is of the essence, so you’ll want to obtain legal counsel as soon as possible.

-If you are looking to contest a will in Virginia, our team at Hale Ball has decades of experience in navigating the complexity of wills, trusts, and estates.
+If you are looking to contest a will in Virginia, our team at HALE BALL MURPHY, PLC has decades of experience in navigating the complexity of wills, trusts, and estates.
 Reach out today for a consultation to determine if contesting is the right path for you.